Nike Oregon Project: Criticisms

 "The argument for altitude rooms is that they make up for those athletes that can't live high.
 What they don't take into account is that people living high don't get the benefits of training low."

-Alberto Salazar was confident the Anti-Doping Agency would ultimately approve the altitude house, saying that it's no different from other legal scientific advances like heart rate monitors and sports drinks.
+Alberto Salazar was confident that the Anti-Doping Agency would ultimately approve the altitude house, saying that it was no different from other legal scientific advances like heart rate monitors and sports drinks.

-In 2006, the subject was revisited more thoroughly by the World Anti-Doping Agency (WADA) which claimed that it could be equivalent to blood doping and therefore they should be banned; however, on September 16, 2006, Dick Pound of the WADA announced that "... the overwhelming consensus of our health, medicine and research committees – was that, at this time, it is not appropriate to do so."
+In 2006, the subject was revisited more thoroughly by the World Anti-Doping Agency (WADA), which claimed that the high-altitude house could be equivalent to blood doping and therefore should be banned; however, on September 16, 2006, Dick Pound of the WADA announced that "the overwhelming consensus of our health, medicine and research committees – was that, at this time, it is not appropriate to do so."
 No explanation was given as to how WADA could possibly have enforced such a ban.

 The Oregon Project has also been criticized by college track coaches for recruiting Galen Rupp directly out of high school to go live at the high-altitude house and forgo attending University of Oregon for his first year.

-On May 19, 2017, The New York Times wrote an article about a leaked and unverified U.S. Anti-Doping Agency (USADA) report that claimed Salazar worked with athletes to increase their L-carnitine levels.
+On May 19, 2017, The New York Times wrote an article about a leaked and unverified USADA report that claimed Salazar worked with athletes to increase their L-carnitine levels.
 The main accusation involved was that the intravenous method used could potentially have violated USADA anti-doping rules if the amount infused was too high.

-On October 1, 2019, the USADA banned Alberto Salazar for 4 years due to allegations he "trafficked testosterone, infused a prohibited amount of L-carnitine and tried to tamper with doping controls."
-Salazar planned to appeal the ban immediately, but wasn't able to due to COVID pandemic restrictions.
-In 2021 he was able to attempt an appeal.
-However The Court of Arbitration for Sport chose to uphold the ban.
+On October 1, 2019, the USADA banned Salazar for four years due to allegations that he had "trafficked testosterone, infused a prohibited amount of L-carnitine and tried to tamper with doping controls."
+Salazar planned to appeal the ban immediately, but was not able to, due to COVID pandemic restrictions.
+In 2021, he attempted an appeal.
+However, the Court of Arbitration for Sport chose to uphold the ban.

-On November 7, 2019, The New York Times released a video Op-Ed in which former Oregon Project athlete Mary Cain alleged that she suffered emotional and physical abuse at the hands of Alberto Salazar during her time at the project.
-Cain claimed that she was pressured to take illegal diuretics and shamed about her weight to the point of self-harm and suicidal thoughts.
+On November 7, 2019, the New York Times released a video op-ed in which former Oregon Project athlete Mary Cain alleged that she had suffered emotional and physical abuse by Salazar during her time at the project.
+She claimed that she was pressured to take illegal diuretics and was shamed about her weight to the point of self-harm and suicidal thoughts.
 In a statement, Salazar denied most of the allegations.
 Nike also made an official statement challenging the allegations, citing Cain's desire to rejoin the team in April 2019.

-In December of 2021, he was given a lifetime ban after an arbitrator deemed that he had most likely committed sexual assault twice against his athletes.
-This led to an investigation by the United States Center for SafeSport which found that he had actually 4 violations, solidifying his permanent ban.
+In December of 2021, Salazar was given a lifetime ban after an arbitrator deemed that he had most likely committed sexual assault twice against his athletes.
+This led to an investigation by the U.S. Center for SafeSport, which found that he actually had four violations, solidifying his permanent ban.